HOTDISK. Finding Massive Protostellar Disks with Water and Refractory Molecular Species: Sample selection and observations

 \section{Sample selection and observations}

 Our pilot HOTDISK sample of 10 sources (listed in Table~\ref{tab:info}) was drawn from the ALMA-QUARKS survey \citep{Liu2024}, which observed 139 massive star-forming regions at an angular resolution of $0.3^{\prime\prime}$.
 From this parent sample, targets were selected based on the following criteria.
 (1) Strong CH$_3$CN emission exhibiting clear rotational signatures on scales of several $\times 10^3$ au.
 Although CH$_3$CN primarily traces the envelope at $0.3^{\prime\prime}$ resolution, the presence of ordered rotation indicates a coherent rotating structure, within which a disk is likely present.
-(2) Relatively bright SiO emission concentrated toward the continuum peak in the $0.3^{\prime\prime}$ data.
+(2) Relatively bright and centrally concentrated SiO emission in the $0.3^{\prime\prime}$-resolution data.
+We identify centrally concentrated SiO emission from the moment 0 maps as emission whose peak lies within one synthesized beam of the continuum peak and whose intensity is significantly higher than that of the surrounding extended SiO emission.
 While SiO is not universally detected in hot disks \citep{Ginsburg2023}, it is generally brighter than other refractory species and can remain detectable at moderate resolution.
 While SiO can also trace jets and outflows, limiting the SiO emission to cases showing a compact peak at the continuum position is essential to increase the likelihood that the detected signals are associated with the disk (or the base of a disk wind), rather than with shocked outflow regions.
 In some cases, the SiO kinematics are also partially consistent with the CH$_3$CN velocity structure at this resolution.
 Under these conditions, sources with bright, centrally concentrated SiO emission are therefore promising candidates for exhibiting the “hot-disk” chemical pattern.
-(3) Distances $<5$ kpc, ensuring sufficient physical resolution ($\lesssim$250 au for a $0.05^{\prime\prime}$ beam) to probe disk-scale structures.
+(3) Distances $\lesssim5$ kpc, ensuring sufficient physical resolution ($\lesssim$250 au for a $0.05^{\prime\prime}$ beam) to probe disk-scale structures.

 The observations were carried out with the ALMA 12 m array in Band 6 (Program: 2024.1.01198.S, PI: K. Tanaka).
 The observational setup (including spectral configuration and array configurations) is identical to that used by \citet{Tanaka2020} for observations of I16547$-$4247.
-Although this source is part of the QUARKS sample and satisfies our selection criteria, it has already been established as a hot-disk source \citep{Tanaka2020} and is therefore not included in our new observations.
+Although this source is part of the QUARKS sample and satisfies our selection criteria, it has already been established as a hot-disk source and is therefore not included in our new observations.

 For each source, data were obtained in two configurations: a more extended configuration (TM1; C-7/C-8) and a more compact configuration (TM2; C-4/C-5).
 The typical on-source integration times are $\sim$48 min for TM1 and $\sim$10 min for TM2.
 Each target was observed with a single pointing, yielding a primary beam (half-power beam width) of $22^{\prime\prime}$.
 Details of the observations are summarized in Table~\ref{tab:obs}.